hilbix/tino/rants/gpg.md

 > that nothing bad can be forseen for the next historical aera by what you created,
 > THEN please come back and present it.
 >
-> Then you can claim that it is usable and future proof.
+> - Then you can claim that it is usable and future proof.
-> Then you can recommend everybody shall use it.
+> - Then you can recommend everybody shall use it.
-> Then you can expect, people to adopt what you have created.
+> - Then you can expect, people to adopt what you have created.
-> Then you are helpful!
+> - Then you are helpful!
 >
 > If not, stay out of the way of the future, please.
 It will work without you, too.
+Probably even better!

 Well, there is `gpg`.
 But it must be initialized.
 I really have no idea why.
 So I try it with Google.